futurice/clojure-workshop/materials/section-3/README.md

 ## 3. Create a new Reagent project

-Create the projec from template
+Create the project using the [reagent-frontend](https://github.com/reagent-project/reagent-frontend-template) template

 	$ cd materials/section-3
 	$ lein new reagent-frontend todoapp